 The vessel shall not enter the safety zone before the offshore installations central control room (CCR) has granted permission to enter.
 When entering the safety zone, the vessel shall have safe steering speed (3-4 knots, depending on the vessel's propulsion solution) to a position where DP is established.
-With this manoeuvre, the vessel must have optimum heading and minimize the risk of exposing the offshore installation with drift-on and drift-on risks.
-The offshore installation's data card must be used as a basis for operation.
+Vessels shall carry out checklists prior to operation start.
+With this manoeuvre, the vessel must have optimum heading, never heading towards the installation(s), and minimize the risk of exposing the offshore installation with drift-on and drift-on risks.
+The offshore installation's field information, appendices A, must be used as a basis for operation.